tomba-io/disposable-email-blocker/README.md

 - 🛡️ Detects invalid email addresses and domains
 - 🛡️ Blocks disposable email services
 - 🛡️ Blocks webmail email services
-- 🛡️ Custom error messages for a seamless user experience
+- 🛡️ Custom error messages
 - 🛡️ Disposable data daily updates to stay ahead of fake users

 ## How to use